 7. FALSE INFORMATION: A premarital agreement is valid only if it is entered into after full disclosure by both parties -- as to their income, assets, and liabilities.
 If one prospective spouse provides the other with information that is not true, the agreement is invalid.

 8. INCOMPLETE INFORMATION: Failing to provide pertinent information is as bad as providing false information, and it renders a premarital agreement unenforceable.

 9. NO INDEPENDENT COUNSEL: Because their separate interests are at stake, both parties to a premarital contract should (and in some states must) be represented by their own attorneys, or the agreement will not be enforced.

 10. UNCONSCIONABILITY: It's true that you can agree to give up your right to inherit from your spouse, which you would otherwise be entitled to do upon your spouse's death, even if he or she left you out of a will.
 You can sign away your right to spousal support if you should end up in divorce court, even if your spouse makes ten times as much money as you do.
 You can even agree that your spouse gets all of the property and you get all of the bills, if that is what you want to do.
 But if the agreement is so grossly unfair that one party would face severe financial hardship while the other prospered, the court is unlikely to enforce it.
 Basically, "unconscionable" contracts are generally found invalid, and premarital agreements are no exception.

 If you and your future mate are considering a prenup, you may need the assistance of an experienced family law attorney.
 A good lawyer will ensure that your prenup fits your needs and stands up well to challenges that may arise.
-Plus it's important to speak to a lawyer familiar with the laws in your jurisdiction.
-Most offer free consultations, so your first step should be to contact an experienced family attorney.
+Get started today with a free legal evaluation of your prenup by a family law attorney today.